jakubfiala/atrament/README.md

 - Draw/Fill/Erase modes
 - Adjustable adaptive smoothing
 - Events tracking the drawing - this allows the app to "replay" or reconstruct the drawing, e.g. for undo functionality
-- Adjustable opacity, line thickness and colour
+- Adjustable line thickness and colour

 [Here's a basic demo.](http://fiala.uk/atrament.js/demo/)